 Your vet can advise you on whether dry and/or wet food is best for your kitty, but avoid supplementing or "wetting" your kitten's food with milk.
 It can upset their digestive system and may cause diarrhea.

 Portions and Timing

 Kittens have tiny tummies, as you can imagine, so aim for three small meals until they are 6 months old (then drop to 2 per day) rather than 24-hour "free feeding" access to their food, which can lead to bad eating habits in adulthood.
 Follow the recommendation on the pet food package and adjust to your kitten's needs.

 Kittens' little mouths and teeth are another important reason not to feed your furry baby an adult cat food just yet; each large kibble can be a choking hazard.
-Dry formulas, such as Hill's® Science Diet® Kitten Indoor, is made in smaller, kitten-bite-sized pieces for your littlest housemate.
+Dry formulas are often made in smaller, kitten-bite-sized pieces for your littlest housemate.

 What to Avoid